-Benefits for low income or unable to work
+Benefits for a low income or when you cannot work

 There is financial support available if you have cancer and are unable to work or have a low income.